pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 // 1️⃣ Emulate user tapping on submit button. await store.send(.login(.submitButtonTapped)) {
+  // 2️⃣ Assert how all state changes in the login feature
   $0.login?.isLoading = true
-  // 2️⃣ Assert how state changes in the login feature …
+  …
 }

 // 3️⃣ Login feature performs API request to login, and
 //    sends response back into system. await store.receive(.login(.loginResponse(.success))) {
+// 4️⃣ Assert how all state changes in the login feature
   $0.login?.isLoading = false
-  // 4️⃣ Assert how state changes in the login feature …
+  …
 }

 // 5️⃣ Login feature sends a delegate action to let parent
 //    feature know it has successfully logged in. await store.receive(.login(.delegate(.didLogin))) {
+// 6️⃣ Assert how all of app state changes due to that action.
   $0.authenticatedTab = .loggedIn(
     Profile.State(...)
   )
-  // 6️⃣ Assert how all of app state changes due to that action.
   …
   // 7️⃣ *Finally* assert that the selected tab switches to activity.
   $0.selectedTab = .activity